 Clematis (White) appeared in 1978 (not known whether as a Spring or Fall introduction) at $235.
 It was still being produced as of the 1979 Cybis catalog printing.

 Spring Bouquet is 9.25” high and was introduced in 1982 as an edition of 200 at $750.
 This beautiful piece is another Lynn Klockner Brown design.
 Completion date and final price are unknown; my guess is that it probably sold out quickly.
+(It does not appear on their early 1988 price list.)
 There is a YouTube video showing multiple views of this piece here.

 This composite photo shows both sides of Camellia ‘Pink Taffeta’ which was a limited edition of only 50 from the mid 1980s, possibly circa 1985 because it appears in the 1986 Cybis catalog.
+It does not, however, appear on their 1988 price list and so I suspect it either sold out fast or production problems ended it early.
 It is 9” high and 7” wide.

 Magnolia ‘Southern Belle’ is a limited edition of only 50 sculptures that was introduced in the mid-1980s.
 It appears in the 1986 Cybis catalog but does not appear in a 1988 price list, so probably sold out very quickly; pricing is unknown at present.
 Dimensions are given as 5″ (height) x 11″ although from this single photo it’s hard to tell whether that refers to diameter or length (if a branch extends behind the flower.)